-plotRegions(thetable, cleanp, chr, pos, seq=NULL, Genome, cpg.islands, exposure, exposure.contir thetable a table with columns for "chr", "start", and "end", identifying the genomic re- gions to plot (if they are covered on the array). cleanp the matrix of percent methylation estimates to be used for plotting chr vector of chromosome labels for the probes in cleanp pos vector of chromosomal coordinates for the probes in cleanp seq vector of probe sequences corresponding to the rows of G (and cleanp).
+plot Regions (the table, cleanp, chr, pos, seq = NULL, Genome, cpg. islands, exposure, exposure. continuous = FALSI, and the set of the table of table o thetable a table with columns for "chr", "start", and "end", identifying the genomic re- gions to plot (if they are covered on the array). cleanp the matrix of percent methylation estimates to be used for plotting chr vector of chromosome labels for the probes in cleanp pos vector of chromosomal coordinates for the probes in cleanp seq vector of probe sequences corresponding to the rows of G (and cleanp).
 Needed only if panel3="G".
-Genome the BSgenome object for the organism based upon which your array was de- signed. cpg.islands a table with columns "chr", "start", and "end" for CpG islands to plot in the second panel. outfile the name of the file to save (including the full path) exposure The covariate of interest. exposure.contin uous set to TRUE if exposure is a continuous variable. all.points if TRUE, plot the points for all groups.
-If FALSE, only for the 2 groups being compared. plot.these if all.points=FALSE (and covariate is not continuous), then which groups do you want to plot?
-ADD Number of base pairs to plot on either side of each DMR candidate (if it is covered on the array). cols vector of colors to use, one for each group (if covariate is categorical) legend.size magnification factor for the legend SMOO "loess" for loess smoother or "runmed" for running median smoother (runmed with k=3).
+Genome the BSgenome object for the organism based upon which your array was de- signed. cpg.islands a table with columns "chr", "start", and "end" for CpG islands to plot in the second panel. outfile the name of the file to save (including the full path) exposure The covariate of interest. exposure.continuous set to TRUE if exposure is a continuous variable. which_lines vector specifying which groups (unique elements of exposure) to plot the lines for.
+If NULL (the default), plots lines for all groups.
+Only applies if exposure is categorical. which_points vector specifying which groups (unique elements of exposure) to plot the points for.
+If NULL (the default), plots points for all groups.
+Only applies if exposure is categorical.
+ADD Number of base pairs to plot on either side of each DMR candidate (if it is covered on the array).

+cols vector of colors to use, one for each group (if covariate is categorical) legend.size magnification factor for the legend smoo "loess" for loess smoother or "runmed" for running median smoother (runmed with k=3).
 SPAN see DELTA.
-Only used if smoo="loess"

-DELTA span parameter in loess smoothing will = SPAN/(DELTA number of probes in the plotted region).
+Only used if smoo="loess" DELTA span parameter in loess smoothing will = SPAN/(DELTA number of probes in the plotted region).
 Only used if smoo="loess". panel3 if panel3="G", the third panel of each DMR plot will show the difference be- tween the median green channel value (after subtracting probe medians and correcting for gc content) between the 2 groups (i.e., the group defined by mod[,coef] in dmrFind minus the reference group).
 If panel="G", seq argument must be provided.
 If panel!="G", the 3rd panel will show -log10(dmrs\$pval).
-G matrix of green channel intensities to use for plotting in the 3rd panel if panel3="G" grs if panel3="G", plot difference between the median green channel value (after subtracting probe medians and correcting for gc content) between these 2 groups.
+G matrix of green channel intensities to use for plotting in the 3rd panel if panel3="G". grs if panel3="G", plot difference between the median green channel value (after subtracting probe medians and correcting for gc content) between these 2 groups.